santureddy/AWS-SAA-C02-Course/README.md

     - Data
   - TCP is a connection based protocol.
 A connection is established between two devices using a random port on a client and a    known port on server.
     - Network Address Translation (NAT) is the process of adjusting packets source and destination addresses to allow transit across different networks.
 The main types you will encounter are Static NAT, Dynamic NAT and Port Address Translation (PAT).
 NAT is most commonly experience in home or office networks where private IPv4 addresses are translated to a single public address, allowing outgoing internet access.
+    - Static NAT : 1 private to 1 (fixed) public address (IGW).
+Static NAT is used when certian private IP addresses need access to internet using public IP and where these IP's are consistent.
+The router (NAT DEVICE) maintains a NAT Table, it maps PrivateIP: PublicIP (1:1)
+    - Dynamic NAT : 1 private to 1st available public address.
+Here pool of public IP's are available.
+    - Port Address Translation (PAT) : Many private to 1 public (NATGW) , this is what used commonly in our home router where multiple devices (laptops, mobiles, tablets) connect to single IP address.
+This uses ports to identify individual devices.

   - Session
   - Presentation